Clicky

 OceanWatch has been working with MangroveWatch, local Landcare groups, oyster growers, and community volunteers on the recovery of mangroves damaged by the 2019-2020 bushfire

-Specifically, in late 2021 we ran three MangroveWatch training days where we trained local community members in the ‘MangroveWatch methods’ to monitor mangrove health, damage, and recovery.
+In late 2021 we ran three MangroveWatch training days where we trained local community members in the ‘MangroveWatch methods’ to monitor mangrove health, damage, and recovery.
 These methods included photo points, transects and shoreline videos.
-Here we are in Wonboyn after conducting a transect.

 After assessing that an intervention was necessary to speed up the natural recovery processes of the mangroves at the Clyde and Wonboyn sites, we conducted on-ground restoration action with the help of volunteers.
-In the Clyde River, the team planted 450 seedlings into the damaged areas in March-April 2022, after growing them in a local nursery looked after by local oyster farmers.
+In the Clyde River, the team planted 450 grey mangrove seedlings into the damaged areas in March-April 2022, after growing them in a constructed tidal nursery looked after by local oyster farmers.
+Unfortunatly, the sucess rate of these planted and dirrect planted seedlings was low 6 months on.
+Generally those in a lower tidal range died while natural recruitment that year was confined to a narow band very high in the tidal zone.

 This Landcare Led Bushfire Recovery project is supported by the Australian Government’s Bushfire Recovery Program for Wildlife and their Habitat.

-The Landcare Riparian Restoration Grants program is supported by Local Land Services with funding from the NSW Government’s $200 million Regional Recovery Package.
+The Landcare Riparian Restoration Grants program was supported by Local Land Services with funding from the NSW Government’s $200 million Regional Recovery Package.

 Scroll to Top